Lu You: Poems

 you must not forget to tell me at my tombstone.

 He composed this last poem when he was near death.

 What this poem means is that he does not mind not being able to take anything with him when he dies, but he is upset to see that China is still not united as a nation.
 He is telling his son that if this day ever comes, his family must not forget to go to his grave and tell him there.
+The poem is widely taught in Chinese schools.